wolfamit/stackoverflow-clone/README.md

 8. public interface 14/2

 task pending:-

-1. I want to save the theme in the local storage for user to see the theme same again later
+1. I want to save the theme in the local storage for user to see the theme same again later and make a button in navbar for changing the theme

-5. overflow blog componets {hidden: true}

-6. Make the website responsive: Add extra CSS and media queries to make the website responsive (you can change some components on different devices except desktop).

-tasks done:-

-1. navbar done
-2. display questions page done
-3. Auth page
-4. display answers page 12/2
-5. users page 13/2
-6. users/:id page 13/2
-7. public 14/2

-task pending:-

 # Create a public space: Add one more page and allow users to share images, videos, text, and other things.
 Add a filter that detects abusive or hateful words and remove the content.